SeanABoyer/seanaboyer.github.io/aboutme.md

 After graduating I began working as a Software Developer, supporting ServiceNow and an in house C# application to support service desk employees.
 A majority of my time was spent extending ServiceNow, as my team supported Major Incident, Problem, Incident and Knowledge processes, as well as some scoped applications.

 I later moved and began working as a Software Developer within another company where my team supports Enterprise Monitoring and ServiceNow.
-Here, I have been able to extend my knowledge of ServiceNow as we have begun reverting legacy customizations to our instance, while expanding where necessary to support processes.
-I have also been able to extend my knowledge on how ServiceNow intergrates with other platforms like ScienceLogic, VRealize Suite, and others as we begin to automate infrastrcuture where possible.
+Here, I have been able to extend my knowledge of ServiceNow as we have begun reverting legacy customizations in our instance, while expanding where necessary to support processes.
+I have also been able to extend my knowledge on how ServiceNow intergrates with other platforms like ScienceLogic, VRealize Suite, and others as we begin to automate infrastrcuture where possible, utilzing ServiceNow's Orchestration.

 ## My Free Time